lemonbob/paint/README.md

 To change tool, brush or colour - click the icon and select a new tool, brush or colour from the modal.

-Bucket fill uses a custom algorithm that is 100s of times faster than StackOverflow recommended answers
+Bucket fill uses a custom algorithm that is 20-100 times faster than the StackOverflow recommended answer

 * To use, import createPolymathicPaint from './paint.js';
 * create an instance of the component, add at least one Canvas, and add at least one brush (ideally a minimum of 2 brushes).